 We’ve all heard the saying “an apple a day keeps the doctor away” – and for good reason.
-With only 80 calories in a small apple, they also contain healthy nutrients like fiber, vitamin C and potassium.
+With only about 80 calories in a small apple, they also contain healthy nutrients like fiber, vitamins and minerals.
 When it comes to cooking, apples have many uses– a delicious addition to both sweet and savory recipes.
-There’s almost 2,500 varieties grown in the United States.
-Here are the most popular:

 Cortland: Red color with some green.
 Sweet with a little bit of tart flavor, not as crisp as other apples.
 Good for snacking, salads and baking.

 Empire: Dark red color.
 Juicy, crisp with a sweet-tart flavor.
 Good for any type of dish.

 Fuji: Red and yellow color.
 Firm and very sweet.
 One of the most popular apples that are delicious to eat raw.

 Gala: Red color with yellow throughout.
 Crispy, juicy and very sweet.
 Another popular apple that’s best eaten raw.

 Golden Delicious: Light yellow color.
 Sweet and crisp.
 Good for snacking and baking.